 On 29 February, the OECD will present the key findings of its new case study on wildfire policy in the United States.
 Along with key public agencies active in wildfire management across the country, OECD experts will discuss wildfire trends under climate change and the growing need for fire prevention.

-OECD Green Talks LIVE webinar: Taming Wildfires in the Context of Climate Change | Registration Open! | 14 September
+OECD Green Talks LIVE webinar: Taming Wildfires in the Context of Climate Change | September 2023

-OECD flagship report launch event, 8th International Wildland Fire Conference | May 2023
+Launch event of OECD flagship report | May 2023